-Word has many supplied Bibliography formats or styles to choose from.
-It’s possible to add your own custom formats to suit your needs.
+Microsoft Word has many supplied Bibliography formats or styles to choose from.
+You can add your own custom formats to suit your needs (or your professors).

 First, a quick look at how Word figures out how to format or arrange a citation.

 Note: this is another case where Microsoft insists on using the word ‘style’ for something other than formatting Styles in Word.
 The makeup or arrangement of a citation (i.e the order of author, publication, date etc) is also called a style … to the confusion of many.

 The in-built citation styles are listed at References | Citations & Bibliography | Style

 That list is made by Word from the .XSL files in the folder